Complete Platform Documentation

 6

-The selected model processes the request, and the complete interaction is logged for analytics and continuous improvement.
+The selected model processes the request, and routing metadata is logged for analytics and continuous improvement.
+Prompt/response content is not persisted in local interaction history.

 Direct Recommendation Access